nandac/letterloom/src/validate-inputs.typ

 /// Validates enclosure list format.
 ///
-/// Parameters:
-/// - enclosures: Array or single enclosure string/content
+/// #enclosures: Optional dictionary with encl-list field and optional label field
 ///
+/// The enclosures dictionary should contain:
+/// - #encl-list: Required array of strings/content blocks (the enclosure items)
+/// - #label: Optional string or content block (defaults to "encl:")
+///
+/// Behavior:
+/// - Validates that enclosures is a dictionary (if provided)
+/// - Validates that enclosures dictionary has required "encl-list" field
+/// - Validates that each item is a string or content block and not empty
-/// Panics if any enclosure is not a string or content block.
+/// - Validates that the optional label field is a string or content block and not empty
+/// - Handles both single item and array of items in the encl-list field
-/// Note: Enclosures are optional - no error if none provided.
+/// - No validation if enclosures is none or empty
+///
+/// Returns:
+/// - Nothing, but panics if validation fails
+///
+/// #example
+/// ```typ
+/// #let enclosures = (
+///   encl-list: ("resume.pdf", "cover-letter.pdf"),
+///   label: "encl:",
+/// )
+/// #validate-enclosures(enclosures)
+/// ```
 #let validate-enclosures(enclosures: none) = {
-  // Validate that the given enclosures are in the correct format

-  // Enclosures are optional
   if enclosures not in (none, ()) {
+    // Validate dictionary type
-    // Handle the case where we only have a single enclosure if type(enclosures) != array {
+    if type(enclosures) != dictionary {
-      enclosures = (enclosures, )
+      panic("enclosures must be a dictionary with an encl-list field.")
     }

-    // Check that each enclosure is a string or content block for enclosure in enclosures {
+    // Validate encl-list field
+    if "encl-list" not in enclosures {
+      panic("enclosures dictionary must have an encl-list field.")
+    }

+    let encl-list = enclosures.at("encl-list")
+    // Handle the case where only one enclosure item is given if type(encl-list) != array {
+      encl-list = (encl-list, )
+    }

+    // Validate encl-list field is not empty if encl-list in (none, ()) {
+      panic("enclosure encl-list field is empty.")
+    }

+    // Validate each item
+    for encl-item in encl-list {
+      if type(encl-item) not in (str, content) {
+        panic("enclosure '" + str(encl-item) + "' must be a string or content block.")
+      }

+      // Validate item is not empty
+      if encl-item in ("", []) {
+        panic("empty enclosure item found.")
+      }
+    }

+    // Validate optional label
+    if "label" in enclosures {
+      let label = enclosures.at("label")
+      // Validate label field type
-      if type(enclosure) not in (str, content) {
+      if type(label) not in (str, content) {
-        panic("enclosure must be a string or content block.")
+        panic("enclosure label '" + str(label) + "' must be a string or content block.")
+      }

+      // Validate label field is not empty if label in ("", []) {
+        panic("enclosure label is empty.")
       }
     }
   }